aGrUM 3.1.1

 template<typename Val>

-INLINE ListConstIteratorSafe< Val > & gum::ListConstIteratorSafe< Val >::_opMinus_ ( Size i)
+ListConstIteratorSafe< Val > & gum::ListConstIteratorSafe< Val >::_opMinus_ ( Size i)

 privatenoexceptinherited